 Level II provides more information than Level I data.
-Mainly, it doesn't just show the highest bid and offer, but also shows bids and offers at other prices.
+Mainly, it doesn't just show the highest bid and offer, but also bids and offers at other prices.

-- Bid sizes: The number of shares, forex lots or contracts that people are trying to buy at each of the bid prices.
+The number of shares, forex lots or contracts that people are trying to buy at each of the bid prices.

 Level II market data provides the additional information needed to trade based on changes that occur in the bids and offers.
-Some traders like to look at how many shares are being bid versus how many are being offered.
-This may indicate which side is more eager or more powerful, and may predict the short-term direction of the price.
+Some traders like to look at how many shares are being bid versus how many are being offered, which may indicate which side is more eager or more powerful, and it may predict the short-term direction of the market price.

 This tactic is combined with watching the recent transactions.
-If most of the transaction are occurring at the bid, it means the price could go down in the short-term, where as if most of the transactions are occurring at the offer the price could go up.
-These method may also be combined with chart-based strategies.
+If most of the transactions are occurring at the bid price, it means that the price could go down in the short term, whereas if most of the transactions are occurring at the offer, the price could go up.
+These methods may also be combined with chart-based strategies.

-Availability and Pricing
+Data Availability and Pricing